bute88/t265_px4/README.md

     chmod +x ./QGroundControl.AppImage
     ./QGroundControl.AppImage  #(or double click)

+Now we need to setup our vehicle, you can follow the guide - https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/setup_view.html and finally tune the parameters for VIO and disabling GPS.

 After sucsesfully initzalizing the camera runing in the termianl - ros2 launch realsense2_camera rs_launch.py

 We can continue to download on the companion computer the PX4-Autopilot firmeware by following the PX4 development guide -